Message Threads

 Those scores, and brief explanations, can be found here:

-• We use the F1 Score of a model to represent the accuracy of the model in terms of both precision and recall.
-The model scored 0.8 where 1 is the best possible score.
+, which indicates the model's error rate.
+A lower value suggests a better model. - We use the F1 Score of a model to represent the accuracy of the model in terms of both precision and recall.
+The model scored

-• Finally, the model correctly predicted the outcome 85% of the time in our testing data.
+indicating perfect classification. - Finally, the model correctly predicted the outcome 85% of the time in our testing data.

 Training Details